Polonca Lovšin

 The artwork references the books The Mushroom at The End of the World by the anthropologist Anna L. Tsing and Entangled Life: How Fungi Make Our Worlds, Change Our Minds and Shape Our Futures by the biologist Merlin Sheldrake.

-The photos of the projects’ results and opening event of the exhibition Forest in Women’s Hands and Mushrooms at The End of The World can be viewed here.
+You can view photos of the artistic research results and opening of the exhibition The Forest in Women’s Hands and Mushrooms at the End of the World here.